-We will explore Video, Emerging Media Technology, and Exciting Concepts and Professional Practices to add to your design practices skills set and portfolio.
-My philosophy for teaching takes an interdisciplinary approach using Media Arts, Design, and Industry Standards engaged with expanded tools and technical processes such as Augmented and Expanded Reality, Artificial Intelligence and Machine Learning, and Computer Vision.
-I will encourage you to think beyond Design (as you know it) and see a larger global picture.
+We will explore Augmented Reality, Video, Emerging Media Technology, and Exciting Concepts and Professional Practices to add to your design practices skills set and portfolio.
+My philosophy for teaching takes an interdisciplinary approach using Media Arts, Design, and Industry Standards engaged with expanded tools and technical processes such as Augmented and Mixed Reality (AR & XR), Artificial Intelligence, Machine Learning, and Computer Vision.
+I will encourage you to think beyond Design (as you know it) and explore the emerging possibilities of design practice.
 We will cultivate a safe environment to collaborate and experiment.

-Imagination and creativity are the driving forces of this course while we complete 3 video-based projects collectively (in class - learning and building) and individually (through your own research, development, and implementation).
-This course demonstrates through lectures and tutorials - a practice of video production, motion design, 3D modeling, interactive design, and augmented reality (AR) with a holistic approach (interconnected, gaining awareness, and seeing a bigger picture).
+Imagination and creativity are the driving forces of this course while we complete three (3) projects.
+This course demonstrates through lectures and tutorials - a practice of 3D Modeling, Augmented Reality (AR), Logo Design, Motion Graphics, and Video Production with a holistic approach (interconnected, gaining awareness, and seeing a broader picture).